 Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 On the one hand, it’s the first Wi-Fi 7 USB “adapter” with super-fast Wi-Fi uplink thanks to support for STR MLO.
-On the other hand, it’s impractical to use due to the bulky design, high power requirements, and, most significantly, the fact that it only works within the UniFi ecosystem.
+On the other hand, it’s impractical to use due to its bulky design, high power requirements, and, most significantly, its limited compatibility with the UniFi ecosystem.

-Here’s the bottom line: If you already have a robust UniFi Wi-Fi 7 network and now really want to connect a computer via top wireless speed—and I mean that to be a big if— the AirWire is the media bridge you’ve been waiting for, albeit at a hefty price of $199.
+Here’s the bottom line: If you already have a robust UniFi Wi-Fi 7 network and now really want to connect a USB-C-enabled desktop computer reliably—and I mean that to be a big if— the AirWire is the media bridge you’ve been waiting for, until you see its cool $199 price tag.

 In most cases, though, a standard Wi-Fi 7 adapter, such as the Netgear A9000, or even the UniFi Express 7 (UX7) in the mesh mode, is a much better option.